|The kings of medieval Europe washing the feet of beggars|

 Still, omitting the mandatum entirely just to avoid the politics around excluding women at Mass is, in my mind, a case of throwing the baby out with the bathwater, just as with the omission of the kiss of peace (which I described in another article earlier this week).
 Traditionalists may think they're tainted with touchy-feely sentimentalism; and they are; but they're also venerable signs of what it means to be a Christian.

-The Rev. Father Sean Finnegan left an interesting comment on the New Litugical Movement article I linked you to at the beginning of the post.
+Father Sean Finnegan left an interesting comment on the New Liturgical Movement article I linked you to at the beginning of the post.
 He wrote,

 "I have recently taken over a parish where washing women's feet is routinely done.
 So I have decided to try delving into liturgical history.
 In the Sarum Use, the Mandatum took place at lunch (after the Solemn Mass in those days, of course), with the High Priestly Prayer of our Lord being read.
 Not only would the 'presider' wash others' feet, but all would participate, washing and being washed.
 Finally, a loving cup was shared.
 I am going to try that here this year: we will have an 'agape' simple meal in the evening, long enough before the Mass to observe the liturgical fast.
 We will all, men and women, wash each others' feet, and share a loving cup as the account of the Last Supper is read from St John's Gospel.
 Then, at the Mass of the Lord's Supper, we will omit the Mandatum entirely, as the rubrics permit.
 Hopefully, this way everyone will be happy."